History of The Deck of Playing Cards

 Cards go way back in time to India and China in the 9th century but they were not as we know them today.
 The Chinese made their first playing cards from sheets or pages.
 They were called money cards and had four suits comprising of coins with strings of coins.
 Mahjong tiles and dominoes evolved from the earliest playing cards.

-When playing cards first entered Europe in the 14th century they were similar to tarot cards with swords, staves, coins and cups.
+When playing cards first entered Europe in the 14th century they were similar to tarot cards with swords, staves, coins, and cups.

 Different cultures had their own suits and it was the French in the 15th century that designed the suits we use today in most countries, being hearts representing the clergy, diamonds merchants, spade nobility and clubs peasants.
 German suits were acorns, hearts, hawk bells and leaves.

 It was once thought that the four suits represented the four seasons and the 52 cards in a deck were for the 52 weeks in a year.
 This has been found to be an urban myth.
-Religious people would say this making them feel that it was okay to play cards without it being a gambling game.
+Religious people would say this made them feel that it was okay to play cards without it being a gambling game.

 Deck of Cards